 Perhaps the best thing to come of this pretty terrible situation, was meeting Terry and Pat.
-As Nancy hid from the scary scene at the boat ramp, Terry walked by and asked if she was OK (no poker face, clearly).
+As Nancy hid from the scary scene at the boat ramp, Terry walked by and asked Nancy if she was OK (no poker face, clearly).
 Then she put 2 + 2 together, and figured out that this crazy haul out was starring our boat.
-Terry and Pat just bought their first boat, and are keeping it at Martha’s Cove.
+Terry and Pat just bought and splashed their first boat, and are keeping it at Martha’s Cove.
 Being the incredibly kind and generous people that they are, Terry and Pat were over at our boat as they “blocked” her to be on “the hard”, arriving with: camping chairs, munchies, chilled water and beer, better yet, tons of conversation and laughs!

 Terry and Pat (They work for Air Transat, now Air Canada, can you tell?), and their new boat

 Once we were settled, hooked up to electric (thanks to Max’s incredible perserverence!), the four of us decided to go out to dinner, rather than pull together dinner at the marina.
 It had been a day!
 We had a lovely meal, enjoying pizza, Caeser Salad, beer and wine at Deja Vu restaurant in Hawksbury.
 It was a fun evening with these two lovely people, and to top it off, they refused to let us pay for our meal!

 The next morning, Terry and Pat were running errands and took us to Enterprise to pick up a rental car.
 If Misty is going to be on “the hard” for at least a week, we were going back to the boys in Vermont!